awsdocs/amazon-elasticache-docs/doc_source/redis/IAM.IdentityBasedPolicies.md

 The permissions reference table lists the Amazon ElastiCache API operations and shows the required permissions for each operation\.
 For more information about ElastiCache API operations, see [ElastiCache API Permissions: Actions, Resources, and Conditions Reference](IAM.APIReference.md)\.

- To use the Amazon ElastiCache console, you need to grant permissions for additional actions as shown in the following permissions policy:
+ To use the Amazon ElastiCache console, first grant permissions for additional actions as shown in the following permissions policy\.

 ```
 {